SimonSchwaiger/ros-ml-container/README.md

 - __nvidia__: Passes through OpenGL and [CUDA](https://developer.nvidia.com/cuda-downloads) capabilities using the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

-- __wsl2__: Passes through the [Windows Subsystem for Linux (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/about) virtual GPU to the container in order to allow for OpenGL, CUDA and DirectML acceleration. __This method is required in order to get GPU acceleration working when running Docker from Windows using the WSL2 backend.
-TODO - This does not work yet.__
+- __wsl2__: Passes through the [Windows Subsystem for Linux (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/about) virtual GPU to the container in order to allow for OpenGL and DirectML acceleration. __This method is currently required in order to get GPU acceleration working when running Docker from Windows using the WSL2 backend.__ The Nvidia Container Toolkit can work with Docker's WSL2 engine, but this approach is currently not yet validated by Nvidia.
+See [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#installing-insider-preview-builds) for more information.

 ## Prerequisites